johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Summary

 So far, we have engaged in Bayesian inference without using the famous Bayes' Theorem.
-Bayes rule is not actually necessary for Bayesian inference, and conflating the use of Bayes' rule with Bayesian inference can interfere with an understanding of the more fundamental principle of Bayesian inference as reallocation of probabilities.
+Bayes theorem is not actually necessary for Bayesian inference, and conflating the use of Bayes' theorem with Bayesian inference can interfere with an understanding of the more fundamental principle of Bayesian inference as reallocation of probabilities.

 So here's a summary of the principle of Bayesian inference: